lhiuming/rei-cpp/README.md

 - Rendering
   - build a three-overlapping triangle test case (test color and z-buffer)
+    - design an efficient rendering data format for soft renderer.
     - support vertex color
     - support depth buffer
   - make a true mesh (use half-edge or winged-triangle?)